This post is the second in a series on the building of our Downstairs Bathroom.…

 I followed the same procedure that I used to paint our kitchen cabinets.
 I used Zinsser Deglosser* and then painted it with General Finishes Milk Paint in Driftwood Grey.* I had bought one quart for my kitchen cabinets.
 I had leftover enough to paint my basement stairs and this space saver cabinet, and I still have some left!
 It is expensive, but a quart of this paint goes such a long way!
 It is worth every penny.
 The paint is heavily pigmented.
 You paint it on with one of those foam craft brushes,* and there are no brush lines like a regular paint brush would normally leave.
 After two coats of milk paint, then 3 coats of clear top coat* is recommended.
 I used Flat.
 And this is my result!

 I hadn’t painted the little shelf below the doors.
 I was thinking that the doors covered all of it.
 So then I decided to wallpaper the back and bottom of the shelf part.
 I used my trusty wallpaper primer* so that it would stick onto the laminate cabinet.
 (The cabinet is a hybrid- the doors and trim are wood but the rest is laminate.)
 I matched the wallpaper to the pattern on the wall. : ) I am happy that I did it this way, because with taking things off and putting them on the shelf, it was more likely to get chipped if I had painted it.

 And then– our corner shower!
-The base and neo angle curtain rod is what we bought from Home Depot.
+The base and neo angle curtain rod is what we bought from our local home improvement store.
 The corner shower surround part, the corner walls with the three shelves and foot rest?
 That was free from Craigslist!
 I love free!
 The shower head (pictured here in the final reveal) was a gift from my cousin.